Everyone has to start somewhere.

 Some of the famous politicians and public figures did actually start their careers as mailmen, and some were even flipping burgers at McDonald’s.
 The way to the top always starts with the first step…

 Getting a first job isn’t superbly difficult.
-You just have to learn to have realistic expectations, and to show the employer the value you an bring to their team.
+You just have to learn to have realistic expectations, and to show the employer the value you can bring to their team.

-Step 1: Assess what you can offer them
+Step 1: Assess what you can offer to the employers

-Think about your strengths, talents, abilities.
+Think about your strengths, your talents and skills.
 Can you speak any foreign languages?
 Are you skilled with a computer program, one that not many people are skilled with?
 Or do other people enjoy talking to you?
-Perhaps you are in a great shape, ready to take care of a physically demanding job that most people won’t handle.
+Perhaps you are in a great shape, ready to handle a physically demanding job that most people won’t handle.

-Everyone of us is good in something (regardless of what your parents, friends, or teachers think).
+Actually, everyone is good at least in something.
 You just need to find your strengths, and make a list of them.

 Step 2: Connect your strengths with the job offers

-And if you can not find any connection, then look at entry level jobs in big corporations.
-These companies use a lot of testing in their interviews, and they care a little about previous working experience of the job candidate.
+And if you can not find the connection, look at entry level jobs in big corporations.
+These companies use a lot of testing in their interviews, and they do not care about previous working experience of the job candidate.
 What they care about is your motivation, and your attitude to work.
 And that has nothing to do with having experience.

-Step 3: Submit some applications, make your skills stand out
+Step 3: Submit some job applications, make your skills stand out

 The key is to show the employer the truth.
-Tell them you have no experience, but show them other reason to give you a chance in an interview.
+Tell them you have no experience, but show them other reason to give you a chance in an interview with their company.

 Once you are invited for an interview, you have the same chances as everyone else.
 Everything starts from zero, and at the end of the day, one person will sign a job contract.
 Will it be you?

-How you answer their questions, how you conduct yourself in the room, and if you manage to build a good connection with the person who sits at the other side of the table.
-Continue your preparation with Interview Penguin and get a job, even though you have no previous experience:
+What matters is how you answer their questions, how you conduct yourself in the room, and if you manage to build a good connection with the person who sits at the other side of the table.
+Continue your preparation with Interview Penguin and get a job, even though you have no previous experience.